qLSLab/microFIM/README.md

 ## References
 <a id="1">[1]</a>
 Naulaerts, S., Meysman, P., Bittremieux, W., Vu, T. N., Vanden Berghe, W., Goethals, B., & Laukens, K. (2015).
 A primer to frequent itemset mining for bioinformatics.
-Briefings in bioinformatics, 16(2), 216-231.
+Briefings in bioinformatics, 16(2), 216-231. \
 <a id="2">[2]</a>
 Agrawal, R., Imieliński, T., & Swami, A. (1993, June).
 Mining association rules between sets of items in large databases.
-In Proceedings of the 1993 ACM SIGMOD international conference on Management of data (pp. 207-216).
+In Proceedings of the 1993 ACM SIGMOD international conference on Management of data (pp. 207-216). \
 <a id="1">[3]</a>
 Omiecinski, E. R. (2003).
 Alternative interest measures for mining associations in databases.
-IEEE Transactions on Knowledge and Data Engineering, 15(1), 57-69.
+IEEE Transactions on Knowledge and Data Engineering, 15(1), 57-69. \
 <a id="1">[4]</a>
 Xiong, H., Tan, P. N., & Kumar, V. (2006).
 Hyperclique pattern discovery.
-Data mining and knowledge discovery, 13(2), 219-242.
+Data mining and knowledge discovery, 13(2), 219-242. \
 <a id="1">[5]</a>
 Tan, P. N., Kumar, V., & Srivastava, J. (2002, July).
 Selecting the right interestingness measure for association patterns.
 Proc.
-ACM SIGKDD Int. (pp. 32-41). doi: 10.1145/775047.775053
+ACM SIGKDD Int. (pp. 32-41). \
 <a id="1">[6]</a>
 Hahsler, M., Chelluboina, S., Hornik, K., & Buchta, C. (2011).
 The arules R-package ecosystem: analyzing interesting patterns from large transaction data sets.
-The Journal of Machine Learning Research, 12, 2021-2025.
+The Journal of Machine Learning Research, 12, 2021-2025. \
 <a id="1">[7]</a>
 Gonzalez, A., Navas-Molina, J. A., Kosciolek, T., McDonald, D., Vázquez-Baeza, Y., Ackermann, G., ... & Knight, R. (2018).
 Qiita: rapid, web-enabled microbiome meta-analysis.
 Nature methods, 15(10), 796-798. \
 <a id="2">[8]</a>